 - Few dollops of whipped cream

-- For the crust: In a large bowl, combine the flour, cinnamon, and clove; cut in the butter.
+- In a large bowl, combine the flour, cinnamon, and clove; cut in the butter.
 Sprinkle 3 Tbsp water evenly over the flour mixture, stir until moistened.
 If it seems a little dry, add the extra Tbsp of water.
 Shape the dough into a ball, wrap in plastic wrap, and chill in the refrigerator for 30 minutes.

 - Preheat oven to 375F.
 On a lightly floured surface, roll out the dough into a 12-inch circle.
 Place it into a 9-inch pie plate.
 Fold under any extra pastry and crimp the edges.
 Fill the pie with the cherry filling then sprinkle on the topping.